gsilber/WebEZ/README.md

 Additionally, you can look in the generated package.json for more options.

+## Deploying your site
+WebEZ sites are automatically deployed to github pages when the main branch is successfully pushed.
+You do have to enable this in github for your repository.
+Go to github.com and to your repository, then click on settings->pages.
+Pull down the source drop down and select Github Actions.
+The next time you push the main branch, you will automatically publish to github pages (note: the web address will appear at the top of the pages settings once you select the source).

 ## Designing components

 When you first create a site, it contains a single component called MainComponent in the files `main.component.[ts | html | css | test.ts]`.
 Additionally added components can be found in their respective sub-folders once created.
 Building components can be accomplished by following these steps.